Scalable projected entangled-pair state representation of random quantum circuit states: Error scaling in large-scale representation

 where $\alpha$ and $\beta$ depend on the choice of two-qubit gates.
 These are related to $\Dtr$ and $\elayer$ as

-That is, the error scaling of \Eq{eq:error per gate} is consistent with the bond dimensions of an untruncated PEPS grow exponentially as $\D$ increases.
+That is, the error scaling of \Eq{eq:error per gate} is consistent with the fact that bond dimensions of an untruncated PEPS grow exponentially as $\D$ increases.
 We estimate $(\alpha, \beta) \simeq (0.24, 4.02),\,(0.19, 2.03)$, and $(0.14, 2.98)$, for the $\CZ$, $\fSimpp$, and 2HR gates, respectively, by fitting the $n = 8 \times 8$ data to \Eq{eq:error per gate}.
-As the value of $\chi$ giving $\ve = 0$ is solely determined by $\beta$ in \Eq{eq:error per gate}, we can rank the simulation difficulties of three gate sequences based on the values of $\beta$: The $\fSimpp$ case is the hardest and the $\CZ$ case is the easiest.
-This ranking can also be confirmed by comparing the curves from \Fig{fig:8x8 fidelity}(a)--(c) for a fixed $\chi$.
+As the value of $\chi$ giving $\ve = 0$ is solely determined by $\beta$ in \Eq{eq:error per gate}, we can rank the computational difficulties of the three gate sequences based on the values of $\beta$: The $\fSimpp$ case is the hardest and the $\CZ$ case is the easiest.
+This ranking can also be confirmed by comparing the curves from Figs.~\ref{fig:8x8 fidelity}(a)--\ref{fig:8x8 fidelity}(c) for a fixed $\chi$.

 In \Fig{fig:universality_by_bond}, we further extend the analysis to square-sized qubit lattices with $n = \sqrt{n} \times \sqrt{n}$ for a wide range of $16 \leq n \leq 10^4$.
-The behavior $\ve (\chi)$ in \Fig{fig:universality_by_bond}(d)--(f) follows the scaling in \Eq{eq:error per gate}, while the parameters $\alpha$ and $\beta$ depend on $n$.
-We find that $\beta$, which determines $\chi$ such that $\ve(\chi) = 0$, is almost independent of $n$, while $\alpha$, which determines the slope of $\ve$ vs $\log\chi$, has a weak dependence on $n$.
+The behavior $\ve (\chi)$ in Figs.~\ref{fig:universality_by_bond}(d)--\ref{fig:universality_by_bond}(f) follows the scaling in \Eq{eq:error per gate}.
+We find that $\beta$, which determines $\chi$ such that $\ve(\chi) = 0$, is almost independent of $n$, while $\alpha$, which determines the slope of $\ve$ versus $\log\chi$, has a weak dependence on $n$.
 The $\ve (\chi)$ curves for $n \gtrsim 10^3$ lie on top of each other, which reveals the universality in the error scaling in the large-$n$ limit.

 The $\log \chi$ behavior of $\ve(\chi)$ in \Eq{eq:error per gate} also appears in the MPS-based simulations of RQC states~\cite{Zhou2020,Ayral2023,DeCross2024short}.
 In Ref.~\cite{Ayral2023}, the DMRG calculation for the Sycamore-like circuits manifests the error scaling at the chaotic limit,